UPDATED: February 16, 2023

 - Ensure only indoor non marking running shoes are used

 - Only water is allowed in the gyms.
-No flavored drinks.
+No flavoured drinks.
 No food allowed in the gym.

 - Remind our players to be careful with equipment; any charges for damage will be charged to the association